proposal-page/api-docs/docs/errors/description.md

 406 | Not Acceptable -- You requested a format that isn't json.
 410 | Gone -- The requested resource has been removed from our servers.
 418 | I'm a teapot.
+422 | Unprocessable Entity -- Your request has valid data but violates some restriction.
 429 | Too Many Requests -- You're sending too many requests!
 Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.